iobroker-community-adapters/ioBroker.openknx/README.md

   * .... -> this is used by script to generate a new entry, copy after a new release
   * npm run release major/minor/patch major.minor.patch
 -->

+### **WORK IN PROGRESS**

+-   savek-cc bugfix: Fix handling of addinfo_length - used to crash if addinfo was actually supplied #338
+- todo verbindungsabbrueche analysizeren
+- todo create confirmation

 ### 0.5.2 (2023-01-02)

 -bugfix: correct falsly generated "confirmation false received" notifications on high sending load